Published by Christina Riley. Last Updated on August 25, 2023.

 During this monthly event, keep an eye out for special artist exhibitions.
 Start at the Hillsborough Arts Council store for a guide to all the town’s galleries.

-While there are plenty of great restaurants in Hillsborough, a meal at Saratoga Grill is a must.
-Open since 1995, the restaurant is a casual vibe but with an elevated menu best known for their seafood dishes.
+- While there are plenty of great restaurants in Hillsborough, a meal at Saratoga Grill is a must.
+Open since 1995, the restaurant is a casual vibe but with an elevated menu best known for its seafood dishes.

-There have been very few places in North Carolina that hit us like Hillsborough did from the first time we visited.
+There have been very few places in North Carolina that hit us as Hillsborough did from the first time we visited.
 We fell in love with this small town and have kept coming back to create happy memories.
-If you live in Durham or Chapel Hill and haven’t spent much time here, please add Hillsborough to your list of places to go next.

 If you have been to Hillsborough, we’d love to know all about your favorite things to do here.
 Let us know in the comments section or send us an email.
 And if you haven’t been lucky enough to visit this place, we want to know which of the things we mentioned that you’d like to do first.